 Hate crime – Many experience homophobic, transphobic or biphobic comments or abuse.
 Some may not understand how to deal with the hate they are receiving.
 Kroma acts as a hate crime incident reporting point and can work with individual’s, if police involvement is required.
 We work closely with Hampshire Police LAGLO’s and the Office for the Police Crime Commissioner.

 Support – When we need support, where do you go?
 You can be amongst like-minded people, in a comfortable and safe environment.
 Sometimes as a close friend, a loved one or a parent you need support to help understand or know what you can do to support.
 We might even be a family and occasionally experience problems that another LGBT+ family has the answer for.

 Advocacy – We work on behalf of individuals in certain circumstances.
 This may be to help a LGBT+ asylum seeker prove who they are and to attend a Home Office hearing / appeal.
 Or it may be to help an individual access a specific service.

-The majority of our work is provided through weekly coffee groups on Saturday from 11am to 1pm for all LGBT+.
+The majority of our work is provided through weekly coffee groups on Saturday for all LGBT+.